tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/常见问题/日志相关_intl_en.md

 Log in to the database and run the `flush logs` command, and then check the binlog in the TencentDB for MySQL console three minutes later.

 ### How do I back up binlogs?
 The binlog is automatically backed up every day.
 To set the log backup retention period, you can log in to the TencentDB for MySQL console and click an instance ID/name to access the management page.
-On the **Backup and Restore** > **Log Backup List** tab, click **Auto Backup Settings** and set the log backup retention period in the pop-up dialog box.
+On the **Backup and Restoration** > **Log Backup List** tab, click **Auto-Backup Settings** and set the log backup retention period in the pop-up dialog box.